hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

 <br>

 Some hints on the base station setup.
-The unit for ECEF mode is in cm.
-Most tools, also like mine [transform ecef wgs84](https://github.com/hans-mayer/transform_ecef_wgs84){:target="_blank"}, are using meters as unit.
+The unit of measurement for ECEF mode is centimeters.
+Note that most tools like mine [transform ecef wgs84](https://github.com/hans-mayer/transform_ecef_wgs84){:target="_blank"} use meters instead.
 Another important setup is to disable CFG-SIGNAL-BDS_B1C_ENA and CFG-SIGNAL-BDS_B3_ENA.
-As long as I had these signals enabled I couldn't see any BeiDou satellites to be used for RTCM correction.
+As long as these signals were enabled, I was unable to achieve BeiDou-based RTCM corrections.

 <br>